 - Definition of “Human Subject” expanded to cover the collection of biospecimens.
 The new definition includes “a living individual about whom an investigator, whether professional or student conducting research: (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.”

 - Activities deemed not to be research.
-The final rule amended the definition of “research” to clarify four new activities that are deemed to not be “research”.
-These are: Scholarly and journalistic activities (e.g. oral history, journalism, biography, literary criticism, legal research, and historical scholarship); Public health surveillance activities; Collection and analysis of information, biospecimens, or records for criminal justice or criminal investigative purposes; and Certain activities in support of intelligence, homeland, security, defense, or other national security missions.
+The final rule amended the definition of “research” to clarify four new activities that are deemed not to be “research.”
+These are: Scholarly and journalistic activities (e.g. oral history, journalism, biography, literary criticism, legal research, and historical scholarship); public health surveillance activities; collection and analysis of information, biospecimens, or records for criminal justice or criminal investigative purposes; and certain activities in support of intelligence, homeland security, defense, or other national security missions.

 - Elimination of the requirement for annual continuing review with respect to certain categories of research/minimal risk studies.